-Definition of the subject: Why seek to know oneself?
+Definition of the question: Why seek to know oneself?

-Etymology: From Low Latin circare, “to go around, to go through in order to examine”, and, in Medieval Latin, “to search, to scrutinize”.
+Etymology: From Low Latin circa, “to go around, to go through in order to examine”, and, in Medieval Latin, “to search, to scrutinize”.

 (Dictionnaire de l’Académie française)